-Its main entrance is made of marble and it’s complemented by a triangular front which bears the the family coat of arms, the eagle and the inscription: Initium sapientiae timor Domini (meaning “beginning of wisdom fear of the Lord”).
-This doorway has been classified as a preserved and traditional heritage site of great cultural value and it’s considered as one of the most important historic spots in the village.
+Its main entrance is made of marble and it’s complemented by a triangular front that bears the family coat of arms, the eagle and the inscription: Initium sapientiae timor Domini (meaning “beginning of wisdom fear of the Lord”).
+This doorway has been classified as a preserved and traditional heritage site of great cultural value and is considered one of the most important historical spots in the village.
 The Villa has also been used as the main treasury of the Cretan churches for 300 years.

-Entering the villa on the ground floor you find yourselves in the living room area, which provides an open fireplace, a dining and siting area.
+Entering the villa on the ground floor you find yourselves in the living room area, which provides an open fireplace, a dining and sitting area.
 The fully equipped kitchen, which also offers direct access to the pool terrace and BBQ facilities, is next to the dining area.
 Furthermore, two bedrooms are located on this level, one featuring a double bed, while the other offers two single beds.
 Finally, there is a family bathroom with a bathtub with hydromassage.

 - Fully equipped charcoal barbecue facilities and a large dining table next to the pool

-- Outdoor seating area for relaxing both by the pool terrace and the first floor veranda.
+- Outdoor seating area for relaxing both by the pool terrace and the first-floor veranda.